pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 ### Naming

-Does the developer pick good names for everything?
-A good name is long enough to fully communicate what the item is or does, without being so long that it becomes hard to read.
+Does the PR author pick good names for everything?
+A good name should be clear enough to fully communicate what the item is or does.

 ### Comments

-* Does the developer write clear comments in understandable English?
+* Does the PR author write clear comments in understandable English?
 * Are all of the comments actually necessary?

-Usually, comments are useful when they explain why the code exists, while not explain what the code is doing.
-If the code isn't clear enough to explain itself, then the code should be simplified.
+Usually, comments are useful to explain why the code exists, while not useful to explain what the code is doing.
+If the code is not clear enough to explain itself, the PR author should simplify the code instead of adding unnecessary comments.

-There are some exceptions; for example, regular expressions and complex algorithms often benefit greatly from comments that explain what they’re doing.
-But comments are mostly for information, like the reason behind a decision.
+However, there are some exceptions.
+For example, the comments to explain what regular expressions or complex algorithms is doing are greatly helpful.
+But in other cases, comments are mostly for information, such as a reason behind a decision.

-It can also be helpful to look at comments existing before this PR.
-Maybe there is a `TODO` can be removed now, a comment advising against this change being made, etc.
+It can also be helpful to look at the existing comments before this PR.
+Maybe a `TODO` in the existing comments can be removed now, or there is a comment advising against the current changes, etc.

-Note that comments are different from documentation of classes, modules, or functions, which should instead express the purpose of a piece of code, how it should be used, and how it behaves when used.
+Note that comments are different from documentation of classes, modules, or functions, which covers the purpose of a piece of code, how the code should be used, and how the code behaves when being used.

 ### Style

 Make sure the PR follows our [code style and quality guide](code-style-and-quality-guide.md).
 For Go and Rust, there are built-in tools with the compiler toolchain.

-If you want to improve style points outside the style guide, you can comment that you think it would improve the code readability but isn't mandatory.
-Don't block PRs from being submitted based only on personal style preferences.
+If you want to improve styles not covered in the style guide, you can comment that you think it would improve the code readability but it is not mandatory.
+Do not block PRs from being merged based only on personal style preferences.

-The PR author should not combine nontrivial style changes with functional changes.
-This would violate the guideline covered earlier: one PR does one thing.
+The PR author should not combine nontrivial style changes and functional changes in one PR, because it violates the guideline covered earlier: one PR does one thing.

 ### Consistency